A Few Key Takeaways — Kitces Report

 1. Technology usage & benefit

-Let’s start with technology usage across firms, over the past two decades, the number of AdvisorTech solutions available to firms has grown dramatically.
+Let’s start with technology usage across advisory firms.
+Over the past two decades, the number of AdvisorTech solutions available to firms has grown dramatically across the wealth management technology landscape.

-Today, a typical advisory firm allocates 4%–6% of its annual revenue to technology, using around 12 different software applications to implement 20 business functions out of the 45 tracked in the Kitces Report
+Today, a typical financial advisory firm allocates 4%–6% of its annual revenue to technology, using around 12 different software applications to implement 20 business functions out of the 45 tracked in the Kitces Report, a leading source of advisor technology benchmarking data.

-Remarkably, even the least technologically sophisticated firms still average 10 tools supporting 16 functions—a clear sign that technology has become essential to modern advisory firms.
+Remarkably, even the least technologically sophisticated advisory firms still average 10 technology tools supporting 16 business functions—a clear sign that advisor technology has become essential to modern wealth management firms.

-The Kitces Report makes it very clear: firms that use technology to enhance the client experience—not just improve efficiency—are the most successful.
+The Kitces Advisor Technology Report makes it very clear: firms that use technology to enhance the client experience—not just improve operational efficiency—are the most successful.

-• Nearly 8 in 10 advisors believe the most important role of technology is to improve the quality of advice or the client experience, not to reduce costs or optimize advisor time.
-Only about 2 in 10 hold an efficiency-first philosophy.
+- Nearly 8 in 10 financial advisors believe the most important role of advisor technology is to improve the quality of financial advice or the client experience, not to reduce costs or optimize advisor time.
+Only about 2 in 10 advisors hold an efficiency-first technology philosophy.

-The implication is clear: advisors who use technology to go deeper in client relationships and advice delivery outperform those who try to use it primarily for time- or cost-savings.
+The implication is clear: financial advisors who use technology to go deeper in client relationships and advice delivery outperform those who try to use it primarily for time savings or cost reduction.

 2. Integration is the single biggest driver of advisor satisfaction with their technology stacks

-Spending more on technology does not drive satisfaction by itself.
-The differentiator is how well tools are integrated and used.
-Firms that integrate best-in-class solutions effectively are happier.
+Spending more on advisor technology does not drive satisfaction by itself.
+The differentiator is how well technology tools are integrated and adopted.
+Firms that integrate best-in-class advisor software solutions effectively are significantly happier.

-In short, the research shows that integration isn’t just a “nice to have”—it’s the foundation for making the rest of the technology stack effective.
+In short, the research shows that technology integration isn’t just a “nice to have”—it’s the foundation of an effective advisor tech stack.

 3. AI: Interest without adoption